Rahaf Harfoush

 English

-Rahaf Harfoush is a Strategist, Digital Anthropologist, and Best-Selling Author who focuses on the intersections of emerging technology, innovation, and digital culture.
-Her research centres on the human impacts of artificial intelligence, algorithms, social networks, and big data.
+Rahaf Harfoush is a Strategist, Digital Anthropologist, and New York Times Best-Selling Author who focuses on the intersections between emerging technology, innovation, and digital culture.
+She is the Executive Director of the Red Thread Institute of Digital Culture.
+Rahaf is a member of France’s National Digital Council.

 Rahaf is the Executive Director of the Red Thread Institute of Digital Culture, a think-tank and consultancy that focuses on helping organizations translate innovation trends into strategic opportunities.
 Her clients include UNESCO, L’Oreal, Estee Lauder, Bank of America, Facebook, Google, IBM, Ernst & Young, PwC, Airbus, Lenovo, Logitech, the OECD and more.

-Formerly, Rahaf was the Associate Director of the Technology Pioneer Programme at the World Economic Forum in Geneva.
-She was the Research Coordinator on Don Tapscott’s best-selling “Wikinomics: how Mass Collaboration Changes Everything.”
+Formerly, Rahaf was the Associate Director of the Technology Pioneer Program at the World Economic Forum in Geneva where she helped identify disruptive-startups that were improving the state of the world.

 The Creatives-Centric Culture: Mastering the Art of the Hustle & Float.